cameo88/CyberSecurity/PROJECT_1/ElkStack.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Answer the following questions to fill in the blanks:

-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.